 It always amuses me to see people emphatically write the statement, “Blogs Are Dead;” not only because this battle cry is usually posted on (you guessed it!) a BLOG, but also because it is a blanket statement that is neither tested nor really understood.
-I question whether these media mavens really know what a blog is; if they did, one might not be so quick to speak.
+I question whether these media mavens really know what a blog is; because if one did, one might not be so quick to speak .. wink, wink.
 Calling blogging dead is no more accurate than calling the power of placing cute animals into videos, overrated.

 This is simply a stab in the dark from opportunists looking to uncover the next big thing online; it is certainly not a revelation from content marketers who actually do the dirty blogging work.